cs-fullstack-master/weekly4-retake/README.md

 # weekly4-retake

-You must push BEFORE 5:35pm or your answers will not be graded.
-Once you finish, do not leave the property.
-You will be interviewed about your questions at 2:45pm.
+You must push BEFORE 9:00am or your answers will not be graded.

-DON'T FORGET TO USE THE assessment_handout.txt FILE.

 Do NOT use any notes or previous projects on this test.
 Each individual question file has the same questions as the README.